Annaleigh Ashford: 2004–2009: Early roles and Broadway debut

-2010–13: Kinky Boots, Masters of Sex, and Frozen
+2010–2013: Established career

 Ashford starred as Jeanie in the Broadway revival of Hair.
 She succeeded Kacie Sheik in the role from March 9, 2010, through June 27, 2010, when the production closed.
 In September 2010, Ashford made her directorial debut at Birdland Jazz Club, directing fellow Hair alum Jay Armstrong Johnson in his solo concert debut.
 The concert was met with rave reviews, including a notice for Ashford's "thoughtfully put together" directorial style.

-In September 2010, Ashford played Veronica Sawyer in a concert version of the new musical Heathers.in New York City.
+In September 2010, Ashford played Veronica Sawyer in a concert version of the new musical Heathers in New York City.
 The role was later played by Barrett Wilbert Weed in the 2014 off-Broadway premiere.
 In November 2010, Ashford was part of a reading of the musical Carrie.
-In December 2010, she participated in a "creative workshop" reading of the stage musical version of Diner as Beth.

 In January 2012, Ashford ended her run playing Maureen Johnson in the Off-Broadway revival of Rent, which began July 14, 2011 and closed on September 9, 2012.
 Emma Hunton replaced Ashford as Maureen on January 13, 2012.
 In February 2012, Ashford made a cameo on Smash as Lisa McMann and returned for another short appearance in 2013 before the show's cancellation.
 From June 27 to August 19, 2012, she appeared in the Off-Broadway musical Dogfight, based on the 1991 film of the same name, playing a toothless hooker named Marcy.
 The role was played in the film by Elizabeth Daily.
 Ashford also performed on the original cast recording of the musical.
 In 2013, Ashford provided the voice of a troll in Frozen.
 She has a short line greeting Kristoff and sings the second female solo after Maia Wilson in the song "Fixer Upper" for the soundtrack.

 In 2013, after appearing in the Chicago try-outs, Ashford reprised her role as Lauren in the Broadway production of Kinky Boots, a musical with a book by Harvey Fierstein and music and lyrics by Cyndi Lauper.

+Variety described Ashford's performance as "sensational", and noted that she was "the only one in the entire cast, by the way, to manage a convincingly impenetrable working-class English accent."
 For this role, Ashford received nominations for the Tony Award for Best Featured Actress in a Musical and the Drama Desk Award for Outstanding Featured Actress in a Musical.
 Ashford left her role in Kinky Boots on March 2, 2014.

-In 2013, Ashford appeared in the recurring role of young sex worker Betty DiMello in season one of the Showtime series Masters of Sex.
+That same year, Ashford appeared in the recurring role of young sex worker Betty DiMello in season one of the Showtime series Masters of Sex.
 Her part was upgraded from a recurring to regular for Season 2.